Gymea, New South Wales: History

 The Gymea Lily, Doryanthes excelsa is a 6m tall perennial that is prevalent in the area.
 It was named by the local Dharawal people as kai'mia in the Dharawal language.
 This word became the inspiration for the suburb's name, by government surveyor W.A.B.
 Geaves in 1855.
 The Gymea Lily has been adopted as a symbol of the area and features on the crest of many local organisations.
 Development in the area has eradicated most of the lilies but many can still be found, a few kilometres south, in the Royal National Park.

 By the 1920s steam trams operated between Cronulla and Sutherland, via Gymea.
 The railway station on the line to Cronulla opened in 1939.

 Gymea experienced substantial development after World War II.
 The influx of migrants, particularly from Europe and the baby boom, contributed to the demand for housing and infrastructure.
-The Australian government's push for suburbanization and increasing accessibility of automobiles led to Gymea becoming an attractive place for families looking for more affordable housing outside of the city area.
+The Australian government's push for suburbanisation and increasing accessibility of automobiles led to Gymea becoming an attractive place for families looking for more affordable housing outside of the city area.
 The 1950s and 1960s saw Gymea's conversion from a rural area to a bustling residential community.
 As more homes were built, local amenities such as schools, shopping centres and recreational facilities also began to be established.
 Gymea's proximity to beaches, parks and the Royal National Park made it a popular location for residents seeking a suburban lifestyle with access to nature.
 Its development of infrastructure, such as improved roads, transport links and the establishment of commercial areas, helped solidify its place as a key suburb in the Sutherland Shire.
 Gymea's population grew, becoming more connected to the greater Sydney area.

 In the 1970s, Gymea continued to attract new families and retirees, becoming a thriving suburb.
 The post-war period was essential in shaping Gymea into a community, moving away from its rural roots toward a modern, residential suburb known for its mix of natural beauty and urban convenience.